The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 Jacket: Shoulder Fit

-The jacket should go in line perfectly with your shoulders – without coming in by an inch or going beyond an inch of the shoulder points.
+For the perfect fit, the jacket should go in line perfectly with your shoulders – without coming in by an inch or going beyond an inch of the shoulder points.
 There shouldn't be any distinct bumps on the shoulder area because that indicates the jacket might be damaged (or it simply doesn't fit your shoulders well).

 Jacket: Torso Fit